'Trump Train' in Texas followed Biden bus down highway, FBI investigating

 “I LOVE Texas,” the president tweeted Saturday, sharing a video showing trucks with Trump flags following the Biden bus.

 A separate video posted to social media appeared to show at least one minor traffic collision when two vehicles made contact on the highway near San Marcos but did not stop.
-The Biden campaign later canceled at least stops in San Marcos and Austin.
+The Biden campaign later canceled at least two events in San Marcos and Austin.

 Texas has become a closely contested battleground state.
 Neither Biden or his running mate, Kamala Harris, were aboard the bus, which was not part of Harris’ separate visit to Texas that day.